Carlisle - Brampton - Hadrian's Wall drive

 Leave the car park and turn right.
 The picturesque road follows the River Irthing valley and soon begins to climb towards Hadrian’s Wall.
-Shortly, pass through the small village of Banks which sits on the line of the Wall although there is no sign of it here.
+Shortly, pass through the small village of Banks which sits on the line of the Wall, although there are no obvious signs of it here.
 As you leave Banks, some wonderful views open up across the Irthing valley and you start a fascinating 3 mile section of road which follows the Wall and includes a number of associated fortifications.
 Very shortly you reach Banks East Turret car park on the right.

 Banks East Turret